sschattgen/clumping/README.md

 `git clone https://github.com/sschattgen/clumping.git`

-### Install the package into your environment (I installed it in my conga conda env)
+### Install the package into your environment.
+We recommend using a conda environment.

 `cd <path>/clumping`
 ###